jsalt2019-diadet/jsalt2019-tutorial/egs/sitw_tutorial/v1/README.md

       - Computes MFCC and energy VAD for all datasets.
       - It also creates data directories with ground truth VAD for the evaluation data.

- - run_003_prepare_augment_train.sh:
-      - Creates augmented data directory for voxceleb data.
-      - It augments voxceleb with noise and reverberation.
-      - This augmented data is used to train x-vector and LDA/PLDA.
-      - However, if you use the default configuration you don't need to run this script since the default configuration only use non-augmented data to speed up the completion of the experiment.

- - run_004_compute_mfcc_augment_train.sh:
-      - Computes MFCC for the augmented data and merges original and augmented data directories.
-      - Again, if you use the default configuration you don't need to run this script.

- - run_005_prepare_augment_deveval.sh:
-      - Creates augmented data directories for sitw dev and eval test data
-      - 5 different snr, 4 noise types, 4 rt60 intervals.

- - run_006_compute_mfcc_augment_deveval.sh:
-      - Computes MFCC for the sitw augmented data

  - run_010_prepare_xvec_train_data.sh:
       - Prepares the features for x-vector training, i.e., removes silence and applies CMN.